THOMAS COLE

 Thomas Cole: Painting the Nature of America at the Thomas Cole National Historic Site is supported in part by The National Endowment for the Humanities: Democracy demands wisdom.

-This exhibition is also made possible in part with public funds from the Greene County Legislature through the Greene County Cultural Fund, administered in Greene County by CREATE Council on the Arts.
+Also made possible in part with public funds from the Greene County Legislature through the Greene County Cultural Fund, administered in Greene County by CREATE Council on the Arts.

 Any views, findings, conclusions, or recommendations expressed in this exhibition do not necessarily represent those of the National Endowment for the Humanities.